Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Introduction

-where $s(x,k_\perp;Q)$ is a single, nonparametric profile learned from data.
-Unlike factorized \textit{Ansätze}, this joint representation allows the fit to capture correlations between $Q$, $k_\perp$, and $x$ supported by the data, while the per‑point normalization constraint $\int d^2k_\perp\, s(x,k_\perp;Q)=1$ for all $(x,Q)$ fixes the global scaling and preserves PDF–TMD matching emerges from the integral normalization that connects TMD and collinear PDFs \cite{Aslan_Ted_2025},
+where we introduce the {\it intrinsic-transverse-momentum profile} $s(x,k_\perp;Q)$: a single nonparametric profile learned from data.
+Unlike factorized \textit{ansätze}, this joint representation allows the fit to capture correlations among $x$, $Q$, and $k_\perp$ supported by the data, while the per-point normalization condition $\int d^2k_\perp\, s(x,k_\perp;Q)=1$ for all $(x,Q)$ fixes the overall scaling.
+This normalization preserves the PDF--TMD matching relation~\cite{Aslan_Ted_2025},

-The forward map from network parameters to observables remains differentiable thanks to a quadrature layer that performs the two‑dimensional angular convolution \emph{inside the training loop}~\cite{Baydin:2018}.